DJ Lady D: Career

 She started professionally DJing in 1995.
 Her first track, "Champagne Lady", was released on Afterhours Music as was included in Afterhours Compilation Sessions Vol. 2.
 She then released a mix CD called Naked Kaleidoscope.
 She was invited to play for one of her friends, who was a promoter, and because of that, had various promoters contacting her.
 She opened to fellow Chicago DJ Paul Johnson in 1996.
 In 1997, she formed the all-female DJ collective Superjane, which also includes DJ Heather, DJ Colette, and DJ Dayhota to "prove that women DJs were more than a novelty act."
 In 2000, she participated with Superjane in the SuperJane USA Tour 2000 with Austrian DJ Electric Indigo.

 In 2004, she started her own record label called D'lectable Music.

 In 2011, she appeared at Lollapalooza and was interviewed alongside Young the Giant.
 She received a Master's degree from Northwestern University in 2016 and started advising students at Columbia College Chicago.
 On July 6, 2019, she was included in Westfest.
 In 2020, she became the president of the theatre group Collaboraction.
 In 2024, Lady D performed the half-time show for the Chicago Bulls vs Memphis Grizzlies game at the United Center.
 Her song, "A Deep-Felt Love" was signed to Defected Records and released on the Soulfuric Deep imprint on January 26, 2024.
 It went to #1 on the Deep House Charts on Traxsource.com.

 Artistry

 Influences

-Jackson has been inspired by other artists such as Lil Louis, Depeche Mode, D'Angelo, and the Cocteau Twins.
+Jackson has been inspired by other artists such as Lil Louis, Yoko Ono, Depeche Mode, D'Angelo, and the Cocteau Twins.